roboto-ai/robologs-ros-actions/actions/rosbag_to_csv/README.md

 # rosbag_to_csv

-This Action converts a rosbag to a csv.
+This Action converts data in rosbag files (.bag) to CSV.

+By default, all topics will be extracted from the input file(s).
+You can use the parameter to extract specific topics.

 ## Getting started